 Malta Citizenship under Siege: Why Chetcuti Cauchi?

-Chetcuti Cauchi and Investor Migration
+Chetcuti Cauchi and Maltese Citizenship

 Before Malta added investor citizenship to its existing portfolio of investor residency programmes, Chetcuti Cauchi rose up the ranks of Maltese law firms and financial services firms on the strength of its industry focussed approach integrating tax and legal services and catching the wind of Malta's newly acquired EU membership.
 In a relatively short span, the unconventional and business-oriented law firm grew into an 80+ strong law firm playing with older firms in the legal and professional services sector.